pha4ge/primer-schemes/README.md

 ## Tooling

-Checksums of primer and reference sequence composition are generated at build time (using [Primaschema](https://github.com/pha4ge/primaschema)) and added to `info.yaml` to help distinguish between similar and identical schemes.
+The companion tool [Primaschema](https://github.com/pha4ge/primaschema) can be used to validate each of the BED, FASTA and YAML components of scheme definitions.
+Primaschema adds primer and reference sequence checksums to `info.yml` at build time to help distinguish between similar and identical primer schemes.
 A six column scheme.bed file is also generated at build time for legacy tool compatibility.